jon-harper/OmniBox-docs/docs/history/index.md

 !!! tip
     Want to know more about OmniBox and what's next?
 Follow [@TheOmniBox on :material-twitter: Twitter][twitter]

-The current release is 0.9.9, released on 2022-11-??.
+The current release is 0.9.9-beta, released on 2022-11-??.

 ## New Features

 ### Major New Features

 - **Base:** [Issue #14][1]: Universal power supply mount
+    - Attaches to the base instead of main body.
+    - PSU slides in from underneath.
+    - Allows replacing the PSU without removing other components.
-- **Main Body:** Moved CPU bay from front main body to rear, added a second bay on opposite side.
+- **Main Body** Moved CPU bay from front main body to rear:
+    - Added a second bay on opposite side.
-    - Unused second bay is an additional "side panel"
+    - Unused second bay is an additional "side panel".
     - Can be used to mount an extra 40mm fan, panel mounts, or leave covered with a blank plate.
-- **Main Body:** Zip tie anchors added:
+- **Main Body** Zip tie anchors added:
-    - Six (6) added to crossbar
+    - Six (6) added to crossbar.
-    - Four (4) added to front main body (under MCU pillars)
+    - Four (4) added to front main body (under MCU pillars).
-    - Fifteen (15) added to rear main body
+    - Fifteen (15) added to rear main body:
-        - Four (4) under MCU pillars
+        - Four (4) under MCU pillars.
-        - Six (6) above MCU pillars
+        - Six (6) above MCU pillars.
-        - Five (5) by PSU wiring cutout
+        - Five (5) by PSU wiring cutout.
+- **(New) Bottom Panel**
-- **(New) Bottom Panel:** Removable panels for case underside.
+    - Removable panels for case underside.
     - Prevents finger-pokey by curious children and dust intrusion (see Completed Requests below).
     - Adds feet to the case.

 ### Additional Improvements

+- **Core**
-- **All:** All core parts now have embossed version numbers to help with intermixing version numbers.
+    - All core parts now have embossed version numbers to help with intermixing version numbers.
+- **Main Body**
-- **Main Body** Redesigned intakes and modified exhaust mounts.
+    - Redesigned intakes and modified exhaust mounts.
     - Easier to print.
     - Made room at base for running wires through to external fans.
+- **Base**
-- **Base:** Added a third front air vent.
+    - Added a third front air vent.
-- **Base:** All three front vents how have 40mm fan mounts.
+    - All three front vents how have 40mm fan mounts.
+- **CPU Trays**
-- **CPU Trays:** New template and tray design
+    - New template and tray design
     - Old trays still work.
     - New tray is an easier print with fewer supports needed, can be printed in one of two orientations.
     - New releases will only include new trays.